jonatasgrosman/findpapers/README.md

 But after taking a look at the results contained in the ```search_paul.json``` file, he notices two problems:
  - Only one database was used to collect the 20 papers
- - Some collected papers were about drums, but he doesn't like drums and drummers
+ - Some collected papers were about drums, but he doesn't like drums or drummers

 So he decides to solve these problems by reformulating his query.